Skip to ContentSkip to Navigation

 2. Application Procedure

-To apply for one of the FSE Master's degree programmes, please consider the start dates and the application deadlines in the table below.
+To apply for one of the FSE Master's programmes, please consider the start dates and the application deadlines in the table below.
 These deadlines are strict!

 Start date (block)